audi057/uikit/README.md

-#wdefi UIkit
+#UIkit

-WDefi UIkit is a set of React components and hooks used to build pages on Wdefi's apps.
+UIkit is a set of React components and hooks used to build pages on defi apps.
 It also contains a theme file for dark and light mode.

 ## Setup

 ### Theme

-Before using WDefi UIkit, you need to provide the theme file to styled-component.

 ```
 import { ThemeProvider } from 'styled-components'